MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/identity/vdc-identity.md

 ---
-title: "Fusion: Azure Virtual Datacenter - Identity and Roles"
+title: "Fusion: Azure Virtual Datacenter - Identity and roles"
 description: Discusses how Azure Active Directory and RBAC is used within the Azure Virtual Datacenter (VDC) model
 author: rotycenh
 ms.date: 11/08/2018
 ---
-# Fusion: Azure Virtual Datacenter - Identity and Roles
+# Fusion: Azure Virtual Datacenter - Identity and roles

 Jump to: [Azure Active Directory Tenants](#azure-active-directory-tenants) | [Federation and hybrid identity](#federation-and-hybrid-identity) | [Roles and RBAC](#roles-and-rbac)

 The [Identity topic](overview.md) of the [Fusion framework](../../overview.md)'s [infrastructure section](../overview.md) discusses identity in general and how identity is used within Azure to manage access control and resource management.
-The discussion below will explore how identity services lie at the core of the [Azure Virtual Datacenter (VDC)](../virtual-datacenter/overview.md) model's ability to manage access control and insure isolation of your cloud hosted resources.
+The discussion below will explore how Azure AD identity services lie at the core of the [Azure Virtual Datacenter (VDC)](../virtual-datacenter/overview.md) model's ability to manage access control and insure isolation of your cloud hosted resources.

 ## Azure Active Directory Tenants